influxdata/telegraf/plugins/inputs/sflow/README.md

   # max_flows_per_sample = 10
   # max_counters_per_sample = 10
   # max_samples_per_packet = 10

 ```

+## DNS Name and SNMP Interface name resolution and caching

+Raw sflow packets, and their samples headers, communicate IP addresses and Interface identifiers, neither of which are useful to humans.

+The sflow plugin can be configured to attempt to resolve IP addresses to host names via DNS and interface identifiers to interface short names via SNMP agent interaction.

+The resolved names, or in the case of a resolution error the ip/id will be used as 'the' name, are configurably cached for a period of time to avoid continual lookups.

+### Multipe DNS Name resolution & processing

+In some cases DNS servers may maintain multiple entries for the same IP address in support of load balancing.
+In this setup the same IP address may be resolved to multiple DNS names, via a single DNS query, and it is likely the order of those DNS names will change over time.

+In order to provide some stability to the names recorded against flow records, it is possible to provide a regular expression and template transformation that should be capable of converting multiple names to a single common name where a mathodical naming scheme has been used.

+For example:

 # Schema

+**ACTUALLY** document this on parser and refere to it

 ## Tags (optionally as Fields)